Our Price Beat Promise is to give you the lowest prices for our tours - guaranteed!

 Keep your camera fully charged and at the ready – it’s going to be a day of stunning scenery!
 The famous Ring of Kerry is our stamping ground today, home to breath-taking coastal views, emerald-green pastures and charming villages, where we’ll make comfort stops.

 Journeying back to Dublin and leaving the Wild Atlantic Way, we stop at Blarney Castle, where you’ll have the chance to kiss the famous Blarney Stone and gain the ‘gift of the gab’.
-We’ll stop on the way in Waterford, Ireland’s oldest city, where the atmosphere and feel of medieval Ireland is unmistakable.
+We’ll also stop in Kilkenny, a picturesque medieval town.
+Your tour leader will take you on an orientation tour of the historic centre, known as the 'Medieval Mile'; narrow streets and old buildings sandwiched between a castle and cathedral.
 Arriving back in Dublin, celebrate the last night of your tour with an optional Irish music evening, including dinner and a show at the Merry Ploughboy Irish Music Pub, winner of the “Best Music Pub” in Ireland.
 Located in the Irish countryside, this is an authentic experience, held in a pub run by traditional musicians who specialise in all aspects of Irish music and dance.